University of the Southwest: Athletics

-The University of the Southwest (UWS) athletics teams are called the Mustangs.
+The University of the Southwest (USW) athletics teams are called the Mustangs.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), which it initially joined as an independent member in 1994–95.
 The Mustangs has been competing as part of the Red River Athletic Conference (RRAC) in the majority of its sports since the 1998–99 academic year; excepting its women's golf team, who competes in the Sooner Athletic Conference (SAC).

 The USW competes in 13 intercollegiate varsity teams, including baseball, basketball, cross country, golf, soccer, and tennis.
 In addition, women's teams exist for softball and volleyball.
 The school once fielded a track and field team, but has ceased to.

 On March 15, 2022, a 2017 Ford Transit van containing members of the university's men's and women's golf teams was involved in a collision in Andrews County, Texas.
 The golf teams had been returning from a golf tournament in Midland, Texas.
 A pick-up truck crossed the center line of two-lane highway FM 1788 and struck the golf team van head-on, killing nine people.
 This included six students as well as the coach of the golf team.